MCERQUA/Dine-Insurance/src/content/blog/why-we-chose-astro.md

 - **Excellent developer experience**
 - **Future-proof architecture**

-For content-focused sites that need occasional interactivity, Astro is the sweet spot between simplicity and power.
+For content-focused sites that need oDINE-Navajosional interactivity, Astro is the sweet spot between simplicity and power.

 The question isn't whether Astro is the best static site generator – it's whether it's the right fit for your specific project.
 For this template's use case, it absolutely is.